ThorNolan/unit-4-game/README.md

-Grandpa's Meds!
+Grandpa's Pills
 ============================================
 A "crystals collector" style game that I made using HTML and CSS to make and style the content of the page, and Javascript for my game process along with jQuery to dynamically update elements on the page.

 ## How to Play
-The number displayed underneath grandpa is randomly selected each round, and you need to get to it by clicking on the different pill bottles.
-The trick is, each pill bottle will add a different number to your score, and this changes every round.
+The number displayed underneath grandpa is randomly selected each round, and you need to get to that exact number by clicking on the different pill bottles.
+The trick is, each pill bottle will add a different number to your score, and this number changes every round.
 Try to give grandpa just the right amount, but not too much, or you (and grandpa) lose!

 ### Image Sources: